 While in the women ten kilometer reformed women’s race, Rosyline Lomuria from west pokot county emerged victorious, followed by Nachap Sunti from Uganda and the third position was taken by Dorcas Cherop from Sebei in Uganda.

 Boxing was also introduced in this year’s edition of the Tegla Loroupe Kapenguria Peace Race.
 It was seen as an effective form of supporting peace through sports since the sport has been used world wide as a way for supporting talent, as well as social and emotional development of the youth.

 “Over the last few years The Tegla Loroupe Boxing Club has put a lot of energy in developing this social project.
 It is indeed a great and historical day for the club ” Said Martin Maqio the Club’s Chairman

-T he theme of the race with ‘building bridges and inspiring talents for peace and Development’
+The theme of the race was ‘building bridges and inspiring talents for peace and Development’

 The peace race brought together various reformed warriors from different warring communities in north rift and from the neighboring country Uganda.

 The peace race saw over 200 reformed warriors from the warring communities from Karamojong and Sabei in Uganda as well as the Turkana, Pokot, Marakwet from Kenya who frequently engage themselves in cattle rustling.